International adoption of South Korean children: Korean patrilineal blood culture

-A 2007 doctoral dissertation by Sue-Je Lee Gage in the Department of Anthropology at Indiana University states that in Korean patrilineal blood culture, Koreanness is passed from parent to child as long as the parents have "pure" Korean blood, and this transference of Koreanness is especially notable when the Korean father gives his "pure" Korean blood to his Korean child, making lineage along the father's line especially important in the Korean concept of race and identity.
-Gage said that a Korean family's lineage history represents the official recording of their blood purity.
-Due to this conception of identity along blood lines and race, Gage said that Koreans in South Korea consider Korean adoptees who return to South Korea to still be Korean even if they cannot speak Korean.
-Gage said that, for Koreans, a Korean physical appearance is the most important consideration when identifying other people as being Koreans, although a Korean physical appearance is not the only consideration Koreans use in their consideration for group membership as a fellow Korean.
-For example, Gage said that Korean women who had sex with non-Korean men were often not considered to be "Korean" in the "full-fledged" sense by Koreans.
+"Koreanness" is seen as passing from parent (particularly father) to child as long as the parents have "pure" Korean blood, hence continuing the bloodline.
+A Korean family's lineage represents the official recording of their blood purity.
+Due to this conception of identity along blood lines and race, returning Korean adoptees are seen to still be Korean, even if they cannot speak the language.
+However, despite the importance of bloodline, a Korean physical appearance is often considered the most important consideration when identifying other people as being Koreans.
+Other considerations also impact the perceived legitimacy of one's Korean identity; for example, Korean women who had sex with non-Korean men are often not considered to be "Korean" in the "full-fledged" sense.